AgonConsole8/agon-docs/docs/MOS.md

 It also provides the [MOS API](mos/API.md) for programmers to use that provides some basic facilities for file I/O and other common operations for BBC BASIC and other third-party applications.

 This documentation explains the general features of MOS, as well as commands it offers and how to use them.
-It covers the Quark 1.04 version of MOS, and the later Console8 MOS releases up to and including MOS 3.0.
+It covers the Quark 1.04 version of MOS, the later Console8 MOS releases, and the Agon Platform MOS up to and including MOS 3.0.
 Versions of MOS prior to Quark 1.04 may be missing some features described below.

 Please note that if you are running Quark 1.04 or earlier, the capabilities of MOS are very limited, and quite a few features described in this documentation will not be available to you.
 You are strongly advised to upgrade to a later version of MOS.
 MOS 2.x and MOS 3.x releases are fully compatible with software written for Quark 1.04, and will run all Quark 1.04 software without modification.